calebkm/permanent_record/README.md

 `ConstantRecord` is open and free for all.
 Please use, fork, update, send pull requests, etc. I made this because it was useful for my project, so maybe you'll find it useful too.
 If not, no worries!
 I can't believe you read this far though.

 ## Appendix ##
 If you'd like to store data in a YAML file and you also want to CRUD it, you should check out [YAML Record](https://github.com/nicotaing/yaml_record).
-I took a few ideas from there when creating ConstantRecord, thanks guys!
+I took a few ideas from there when creating `ConstantRecord`, thanks guys!